 Proposals for editions of foreign language materials in the original language are eligible for funding, as well as proposals for editions of translated materials.

 The potential applicant pool for Scholarly Editions and Translations is limited, since applicants must assemble project teams with demonstrated expertise in the content of the materials to be edited, the editorial process, and (when applicable) the translation process.
 On the one hand, this results in a somewhat small number of applications each year.
-On the other hand, the quality of the applications tends to be high, so that more than a third of all applicants have historically received funding.
+On the other hand, the quality of the applications tends to be high, so that about one-third of all applicants have historically received funding.

 The number of application to an NEH grant program can vary widely from year to year, as can the success ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .